The Damietta Protein Design Toolkit

 The Damietta toolkit provides a multi-tool framework, allowing the user to conduct several design and modeling processes on their protein structure.
 The entire framework of the toolkit is organized such that a protein structure is the center of each operation, and it is the main data flowing between different tools.
 This allows users to forward their structural models across different applications seamlessly.

-In the current version, the toolkit provides four distinct applications, three of which are native Damietta tools.
-These are the combinatorial sampler (cs), symmetric design (sd), and single-point mutagenesis (sp) applications.
-In addition, the toolkit offers a molecular dynamics-based minimization tool (lm), that is based on the OpenMM library.
+In the current version, the toolkit provides six distinct applications, four of which are native Damietta tools.
+These are the combinatorial sampler (cs), symmetric design (sd), single-point mutagenesis (sp), and static energy (se) applications.
+In addition, the toolkit offers the HECTOR tool (hec) for selecting potential binding scaffolds with high shape complementarity to the target epitope, and a molecular dynamics-based minimization tool (lm), that is based on the OpenMM library.

 image

-The user first uploads a PDB file, which is pre-processed and the mutation probabilities at each position are calculated using ProteinMPNN.
+Once the user uploads a PDB file, it is preprocessed, and mutation probabilities at each position are calculated using ProteinMPNN.
 The protein structure and its sequence are made visually accessible through a molecular viewer.
 The user at this stage can choose the tool to run, and specify the run parameters.
-The output is one or more 3D models, with their associated energy values (i.e. average energy per residue; in kcal/mol).
+The output is one or more 3D models with their associated scores (e.g., average energy per residue for Damietta applications, or R-factor for the HECTOR tool).
 The selected output model can be forwarded to any other tool for further operations.

 Quickstart guide